Portrait photo of Evans Were

 Presentation

-My current research integrates classical and molecular microbiology techniques with analytical chemistry to investigate the fate and mechanisms of infectious (micro)biological agents during bioconversion of biowaste using larvae of H. illucens.
-These efforts are complemented by a better understanding of how process parameters impact the bioconversion process.
+My current research integrates classical and molecular microbiology techniques with analytical chemistry to understand the fate and mechanisms of infectious (micro)biological agents during bioconversion of biowaste using larvae of H. illucens.
+These efforts are complemented by a better understanding of how factors such as substrate type and larval density impact process efficiency.

-Larvae of H. illucens possess a remarkable ability to consume biowaste substrates and convert the nutrients into nutrient-rich larval biomass (feed) and a treatment residue called frass (biofertilizer) as key products.
+Larvae of H. illucens possess a remarkable ability to consume and convert the nutrients in biowaste substrates into two key high-value products: nutrient-rich larval biomass (used in feed formulations) and a treatment residue called frass (used mainly as a biofertilizer).
 This emerging technology for biowaste management aligns closely with global sustainability initiatives, including One Health, UN SDGs, and could potentially provide a closed-loop approach for advancing a circular economy.
-Therefore, understanding the fate of infectious biological agents in the bioconversion process is crucial to ensure hygiene and safety of the process and products.
+Understanding the fate of infectious agents in BSFL bioconversion could guide the optimization process efficiency and hygienic safety of the process and products.

 I am particularly interested in and open to interdisciplinary research collaborations at the intersection of molecular biology and environmental health within a One Health framework.